 Focus Aims Specific Actions Timescales Supporting Increased community capacity We know that there are many community organisations and partners supporting our residents with projects and schemes in response to the Cost-of-Living increases.
 We will support increase capacity within these vital functions.
-Agree additional funding for Citizens Advice for the next two years to meet the demand for their services, ensuring more residents can access support Work with partners to deliver a £25,000 grant fund for community groups delivering schemes responding to cost of living Continue with extension to Money Advice Service - ensuring a 5 day a week service to meet demand from residents By end November 2022Nov / Dec 2022Ongoing Playing an active part in existing community networks There are already a significant number of highly effective community support networks in place, we will ensure that we play an active part in these networks and provide support where we can (where it is wanted).
-Continue to attend the CVS and other community meetings (such as Erme and Yealm Alliance) in order to listen to and understand local issues and identify where the Council may be able to help Promote the availability of Council facilities to community groups OngoingOngoing Working with partners to understand and respond to 'hidden impacts' of COL The impacts of cost of living are not limited to financial.
+Agree additional funding for Citizens Advice for the next two years Work with partners to deliver a £25,000 grant fund for community groups delivering schemes responding to cost of living Continue with extension to Money Advice Service - ensuring a 5 day a week service Re-establish Community Network meetings By end November 2022 Nov / Dec 2022 Ongoing October 2022 Playing an active part in existing community networks There are already a significant number of highly effective community support networks in place, we will ensure that we play an active part in these networks and provide support where we can (where it is wanted) Continue to attend the CVS meetings (such as Tavistock and Okehampton Health and Wellbeing alliances) in order to listen to and understand local issues and identify where the Council may be able to help Make council facilities available to local community groups OngoingOngoing Working with partners to understand and respond to 'hidden impacts' of COL The impacts of cost of living are not limited to financial.
 The financial impacts will result in a number of impacts - both short and longer term that we should take steps to address.
-Ensure the next iteration of our Corporate Strategy 'Better Lives for All' responds to the longer-term impacts of cost of living Update for Year 3 delivery plan - March 2023
+Ensure the next iteration of our Corporate Strategy 'Plan for West Devon' responds to the longer-term impacts of cost of living Update for Year 3 delivery plan - March 2023

-Promoting and sharing information
+Signposting and sharing information

-We'll promote and help people access information on existing support across the District.
+We'll promote and help people access information on existing support across the borough.